danc256/retropc-cracks/tsr/README.md

 The "motivation" from QUARTZ mentioned in the splash screen was a nonstop tirade of beratement that was probably a violation of the 8th Amendment to the US Constitution.
 It was a public shaming that clawed deep into the psyche, tormented the ego and delighted in skilled manipulation of a fragile self-esteem.
 The General had met his Waterloo.
 All past accomplishments were for naught.
 Put down that keyboard crawl back in your hole.
 Then when I finally figured it out all I got was a "kewl" on a BBS post and life moved on.
 You're only as good as your last crack.

+## MONKEY2.ASM

+### The Secret of Monkey Island II

+Again, 10 minutes once I figured out the first one.